church pews

 Before attempting any cost-cutting, keep in mind that when restoring pews or getting new ones you obviously need to change the old upholstery as well.
 With a brand new or polished pew, using old upholstery would take away from the elegance of the new furniture.

-What is the Average Cost of Reupholstering a Single Church Pew?
+Average Cost of Reupholstering a Single Church Pew

 If you have only one damaged pew, it is significantly less in terms of expense.
 The minimum cost of reupholstering a single church pew is $16-$17 per foot, but can cost up to about $26 per foot.
 The cost adds up when you go for intricately detailed materials or expensive rich-looking fabrics, or you decide to reupholster with i-clean materials that are anti-spill, anti-stain or anti-dust.